Love (Beatles album): Composition

 Love contains elements from 130 individual commercially released and demo recordings of the Beatles, and is a complex remix and polymix of multiple songs known as a mashup.
 As described by Alexis Petridis, mashups were popular earlier in the 2000s, with the Beatles serving as popular material; examples included Danger Mouse The Grey Album (2004), on which the producer fuses Jay-Z's rapping with music from the Beatles' White Album (1968), and Go Home Productions' "Paperback Believer", which used the Beatles' "Paperback Writer" and the Monkees' "Daydream Believer".
 McCartney was a fan of the "bootleg explosion", and hired mash-up producer Freelance Hellraiser as a DJ on his 2004 world tour, leading to the 2005 collaboration Twin Freaks.

 Love has also been described as a sound collage.
-According to Neil Spencer of The Observer, the album's 26 tracks "are set in an ambient flow of sound collages", while according to David Cavanagh, Love comprises mashups and megamixes that play "plurally, in collage form", resulting in album that "[flies] in the face of tradition by placing The Beatles in a 21st century sampladelic culture."
+According to Neil Spencer of The Observer, the album's 26 tracks "are set in an ambient flow of sound collages", while according to David Cavanagh, Love comprises mashups and megamixes that play "plurally, in collage form", resulting in an album that "[flies] in the face of tradition by placing The Beatles in a 21st century sampladelic culture."